birazn/IDS-IFSPVTP/Aulas/04-LAMP.md

 GRANT ALL PRIVILEGES ON *.* TO 'idss'@'localhost' WITH GRANT OPTION;

 CREATE DATABASE idss2024;
-CREATE USER 'idslim'@'localhost' IDENTIFIED BY 'senha_da_nasa';
+CREATE USER 'idsslim'@'localhost' IDENTIFIED BY 'senha_da_nasa';
-GRANT ALL ON idss2024.* TO 'idslim'@'localhost' WITH GRANT OPTION;
+GRANT ALL ON idss2024.* TO 'idsslim'@'localhost' WITH GRANT OPTION;
 ```

 > **CASO QUEIRA liberar acesso remoto para outros programas**